larissad45/course3project/CodeBook.md

 FINAL RESULT:
-We create a new data frame called Calculated_Mean calculating the mean by volunteer (subject) and activity and export the result to the Course3_Tidy_Data.csv file.
+We create a new data frame called Calculated_Mean calculating the mean by volunteer (subject) and activity and export the result to the Course3_Tidy_Data.txt or Course3_Tidy_data.csv file.
 Total: 180 rows x 88 columns.